-“What good would that have done, Edward?” shouted the other, smaller prisoner in reply to the questioning Pirate.
-“We’d of ended up no differently.
-Captain would have saw to that.”
+“What good would our admission have done, Edward?” shouted the other, smaller prisoner in reply to the questioning Pirate.
+“How would our fate change?”

-“I’m supposin that’s true,” mumbled Edward and he continued to tie the knot around the larger pirate he addressed as William.
+“I’m supposin you are right,” mumbled Edward and he continued to tie the knot around the larger pirate he addressed as William.

-“Let her go Edward,” shouted the larger prisoner William.
+“Let her go Edward,” shouted William, the larger prisoner.
 “I brung her along.
 Leave her here and tell the captain ye killed her.”

-“Forced her to come aboard the ship did ya?” the other pirate who worked on tying his chest to the smaller prisoner’s leg, sneered.
+“Forced her to board the ship did ya?” the other pirate who worked on tying his chest to the smaller prisoner’s leg, sneered.
 “You know the code about bringin women aboard.
-You tellin me she didn know what she was doin?
 You telling me she didn follow you of her own accord?
 She knew what she be doin.”

 “You can speak to me, Christopher,” shouted the smaller prisoner to the jesting pirate.
 “You don’t need to speak of me as though I weren’t sittin here in front of ye.
 We’ve been mates fer the past four months.
 You didn’t think of me as so lowly when ye thought I a man.”

-The pirate called Christopher crawled up into the smaller prisoner’s face.
+The pirate called Christopher crawled within an inch of the smaller prisoner’s face.
 “But ye aren’t a man are ye?” he asked.
 His lips hovered an inch from her nose and she struggled not to bite it off.

 “No more!” exclaimed Edward.
 “What good is it to taunt the woman?
 Is killin her not enough?”

 “Let her go Edward!”
 William the larger prisoner pleaded.
-“If she must be punished than let her watch me die but don’t take her life too.”
+“If she must be punished then let her watch me die but don’t take her life too.”

 “No!” shouted the smaller prisoner.
-“If we must die then we die together.”
+“If we must die, we die together.”